apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

   the tensors passed in will be in the specified format.

-- Should `BufferTransform` apply only to its body, or apply to the entire graph it is contained in?
+- Should buffer transformations be a node within a TIR graph, or an attribute?

-  Option 2 is preferred.
+  Option 1 is preferred.

-  - Option 1: A scope-limited `BufferTransform` would define a transformation that should apply to any allocations, reads, or writes that occur to the named buffer within the body of the `BufferTransform`.
-However, this couldn't apply to `PrimFunc` arguments, which are outside of the scope of any node within the body.

-  - Option 2: A `BufferTransform` that applies to all uses within the entire graph may apply to a buffer that is declared outside of its body.
-This would especially be the case for buffers passed as `PrimFunc` arguments.
+  - Option 1: The transformations are stored in attributes of `PrimFunc`.

+    This makes it clear that the transformations apply to all uses of the buffer within the graph, and are not scoped to some region of the TIR graph.

+  - Option 2: The transformations are stored in node that inherits from `tir::Stmt`.

+    This would be easier for other passes to visit using `StmtVisitor`, if the layout transformations require modification.
+    However, it would add confusion if a `Stmt` impacts buffers far outside its own scope.

-- When should the `tir::transform::LowerBufferTransforms` pass be applied?
+- When should the `tir::transform::ApplyBufferTransforms` pass be applied?

   Applying it at the end of phase-2 in `driver_api.cc::CreatePassList`